 7. Dionne Warwick

-Dionne Warwick was already a hit-maker by the time of her 1980 release No Night So Long, but her career reached new heights in the 1980s.
+By the time of her 1980 release No Night So Long, Dionne Warwick was already a hit-maker, but her career reached new heights in that decade.

 Working together with other artists like Barry Gibb of the Bee Gees to produce “Heartbreaker” and Luther Vandross for “How Many Times We Can Say Goodbye,” Warwick became better known for her duets.